 As the host and event coordinator, it’s your job to make sure your guests know what’s required of them and how the evening will progress.

-Here are some things you should communicate to your guests in the lead up to the big night:
+Here are some things you should communicate to your guests in the lead up to the big night when you host a murder mystery dinner party:

 2. Be prepared

-If you’re hosting one of our Murder Mystery Guide Experiences, chances are you were the one who rallied your friends, family or colleagues for the cause!
+If you’re the host a murder mystery dinner party, chances are you were the one who rallied your friends, family or colleagues for the cause!
 You’re most likely the person who will choose which game to play, too.

 One of the host’s responsibilities is to know the murder mystery game.
 That means reading through the character list.
 It also means examining all of the game elements and printables thoroughly so you know what is needed on the day.